YoranBrondsema/yoranbrondsema/content/post/20190610-sharpe-ratio-analysis-of-my-portfolio.md

-**The Sharpe ratio of my portfolio beats that of both the S&P 500 and the MSCI World index, which shows that our diversification works!** The volatility is higher than that of the S&P 500, but is compensated by the higher return.
+**The Sharpe ratio of my portfolio beats that of both the S&P 500 and the MSCI World index, which shows that our diversification works!** The volatility is higher than that of the S&P 500, but the greater return compensates for it.
 Furthermore, our diversified portfolio performs better than the MSCI World index on its own, both in terms of returns and volatility.